Detection of a small shift in a broad distribution: Introduction

 \section{Introduction}

 In highly publicized CERN announcements \cite{CNGS} it was claimed that neutrinos from the CNGS arrived at Gran Sasso

 too early, violating the $\delta t=0$ limit set by the speed of light.
-Meanwhile, it appears that initially overlooked systematic errors have wiped out the result, but the identification of the statistical part remains of interest as it exemplifies the extraction of a small shift from a broad distribution.
-The purpose of this article to shed light on subtleties of an analysis, which leads to the statistical part of the estimate (\ref{deviation}).
+Meanwhile, initially overlooked systematic errors \cite{CNGS4} have wiped out the estimate of a large shift.
+But the estimate of the statistical error remains of interest as it exemplifies the extraction of a small shift from a broad distribution.
+The purpose of this article is to shed light on subtleties of an analysis, which leads to the statistical part of the estimate (\ref{deviation}).

 The CNGS sample of $15\,223$ neutrinos was produced in extractions that last about 10,500~ns each.
 Two different types of extractions were used leading to probability densities (PD)